SkylineCommunications/dataminer-docs/connector-help/connector_help/Grass Valley Jupiter VM3000.md

 #### Internal Connections

-- Between the **Matrix** inputs and outputs,an internal connection is created.
+- Between the **Matrix** inputs and outputs, an internal connection is created.